Noah Gragson: 2016–2018: Wauters Motorsports and Kyle Busch Motorsports

-On October 7, 2016, he was hired by Kyle Busch Motorsports to compete in the NASCAR Camping World Truck Series in 2017.
+On October 7, 2016, Gragson was hired by Kyle Busch Motorsports to compete in the NASCAR Camping World Truck Series in 2017.

-In 2017, he recorded his first career Truck win in the fall at Martinsville Speedway in the Texas Roadhouse 200 after passing Matt Crafton for the lead on the outside with ten laps to go, he finished tenth in points.
+In 2017, Gragson recorded his first career Truck win in the fall at Martinsville Speedway in the Texas Roadhouse 200 after passing Matt Crafton for the lead on the outside with ten laps to go.
+He finished tenth in points.